Arthur Cecil Pigou: Academic work

 Pigou's most enduring contribution was The Economics of Welfare, 1920, in which he introduced the concept of externality and the idea that externality problems could be corrected by the imposition of a Pigovian tax (also spelled "Pigouvian tax").
 In The Economics of Welfare (initially called Wealth and Welfare), Pigou developed Marshall’s concept of externality, which is a cost imposed or benefit conferred on others that is not accounted for by the person who creates these costs or benefits.
 Pigou argued that negative externalities (costs imposed) should be offset by a tax, while positive externalities should be offset by a subsidy.
+Pigou's contemporary, Frank H. Knight, described the work as "monumental" and "economics at its best."
 In the early 1960s Pigou's analysis was criticised by Ronald Coase, who argued that taxes and subsidies are not necessary if the partners in the transaction can bargain over the transaction.
 The externality concept remains central to modern welfare economics and particularly to environmental economics.
 The Pigou Club, named in his honour, is an association of modern economists who support the idea of a carbon tax to address the problem of climate change.